Visit Classes page for current schedule.

 You remain their most important teacher, and I am your guide.
 You are why MTO is not a passive experience.
 Your teachers will mute all for most of the class, opening audio before & after class for hellos and goodbyes and during class for tonal patterns or animal noises, and we'll ask for suggestions via the Chat window before class begins so you can sit back and just do your thing.

 Note: Doing Music Together online does take some getting used to, so please check out the FAQ, and be sure to enjoy all the videos on Facebook.com/valleycatmusic to familiarize your child with viewing me onscreen.
-Also, families new to MT/MTO may attend twice/week for first two weeks!
+MTO families may attend unlimited Zoom classes each week.

 What's Not Included?

-* NEW: I can put together packs of instruments for your family to rent (if you're local) or purchase.
-See Store for info!
+*2. I can put together packs of instruments for your family to rent by the session (if you're local) or purchase.
+Rental fees are simple: $10 for up to three instruments for two people; $20 for up to six instruments or for more people.
+See Store for more info

-Traffic or parking issues!
+Traffic stress or parking issues!
 You're at class right now! :-)

 Registering for Online Classes (use Registration page — log in at the bottom)